 Back in March, wholesale orders from Amazon came to a sudden stop.
 The standstill lasted several days, and it was a wake-up call for vendors.
 To justify it, Amazon said it was trying to get rid of counterfeiters.
 But not everyone was convinced.

-To help merchants cope with a potential vendor purge, we wrote a post titled From Vendor Central to Seller Central.
+To help merchants cope with a potential vendor purge, we wrote a post titled From Vendor Central is an invite-only platfor… More to Amazon Seller Central is a portal or a h… More.
 In it, we talked about the fact that vendors need a fallback plan.
 And we urged everyone to start switching to Seller Central.
 Now it looks like that purge is imminent.

 The Vendor Purge

 According to Bloomberg, Amazon hired fewer vendor managers this season.
 It asked existing ones to make a case for keeping their clients.
 It renegotiated with far fewer vendors this spring.
 And it set a minimum threshold of $10 million in yearly sales.
 Why?
 A storm is brewing.

 Amazon denies there’s going to be a supplier shakeup.
 And it says Amazon One Vendor doesn’t exist.
 But it needs to compete with the likes of Walmart in an increasingly inhospitable market.
 It’s only a matter of time before it gives into this urge to purge.
 When it does, small suppliers will be sidelined.

 Let’s face it, it’s only logical.
 A purge means fewer vendor managers to pay, less inventory, fewer problem sellers, happier buyers, and more FBA fees contributing to its bottom line.
 Will it put an end to counterfeiting, though?
 Probably not.